supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex1_Security_Rule.md

 ## Lab objectives
  In this lab, you will perform the following:
- - Activate a Microsoft Security Rule
+ - Task 1: Activate a Microsoft Security Rule

 ## Estimated timing: 20 minutes